...the name is really a misnomer. It should be called 'all-day sickness' or 'permanent hangover sickness'.

 Google told me that my levels were perfectly normal for where I was in the pregnancy and that the important thing was that the levels continued to rise dramatically.
 Sigh, a breath of relief.

 The forum I frequent is full of lovely and very knowledgeable ladies who also assured me that hcg levels mean next to nothing and that most doctors refused to rely on them because of that.
 They also offered me their support and for that I can't thank them enough.
-These ladies are so incredible especially
+These ladies are so incredible especially given I've only met a few of them in real life.
+You know who you are ladies - so thank you.

 I rang hubby and arranged to meet him for lunch.
 I told him what the doctor said and he looked so inconsolable.
 But then when I told him the advice I'd found via Google and the forum his only concern was to make sure I wasn't too upset or stressed and to try and take my mind off things.
 And that's one of the reasons I married him.